Dolyatra 2025 | How & Where to Celebrate

 History Of Dol Yatra

 As Radha and Krishna go around the village, their steadfast love blesses all.
 Women sing devotional hymns, and men sprinkle colour and gulal on the idols.
-In Vaishnavism, the festival is of an even greater importance.
+In Vaishnavism, the festival is of even greater importance.
 This is the same day when Chaitanya Mahaprabhu, a saint believed to be a combined avatar of Radha and Krishna, was born.
 Dol Jatra 2025 is going to be a truly auspicious occasion for Hindus.

 Related Post: Festivals In March